Starbucks' strong US holiday season offset by China slump

 Starbucks had a strong holiday season in the U.S. but weaker sales in China as its ended the second year of the pandemic.

 U.S. same-store sales, or sales at stores open at least a year, were up 18% over the October-December period a year ago.
-The Seattle-based coffee giant said more U.S. customers were visiting at all times of the day and spending more per visit.
+The Seattle-based coffee giant said more U.S. customers were visiting and spending more per visit.

 But same-store sales in China fell 14%, partly due to continuing lockdowns.